Office of Digital Learning

 The Office of Digital Learning supports departments in the design, delivery, and administration of Illinois Tech online courses and programs.
 For specific details regarding a particular online course or program, the best source of information will always be the department which offers the particular course or program.

 Prospective students who wish to take online courses or programs must first be admitted to a degree, certificate, or professional development program.
 Students in online courses or programs are Illinois Institute of Technology students and are subject to the same policies and procedures as on-campus students in face-to-face courses.

-Most online programs and courses are at the graduate level.
+Most online program and course offerings are at the graduate level.
 Courses follow the same 16-week semester as the university academic calendar.
 Courses typically have the same faculty and follow the same syllabus.
 Course structure and delivery vary depending on the instructor.
 In many cases, online course content is created using recorded lectures of the corresponding face-to-face course.
 Recordings are typically made available in Blackboard within a few hours of the face-to-face-session.
 Online and face-to-face course sections may share a Blackboard course shell, yet the sections are distinct: students enrolled in online sections are not counted when considering room assignments for courses or exams.
 If a course holds exams, exams follow the same university exam schedule.
-Exams are coordinated through the Office of Digital Learning.
-Proctored exams are typically administered at local testing centers or online.
+Exams for remote students are coordinated through the Office of Digital Learning.
+Proctored exams are typically administered online or at local testing centers.
 Students are responsible for any additional third party fees associated with taking exams online or at testing centers.
 Such fees may vary widely depending on the provider selected.